novakov-alexey-zz/krb-operator/README.md

 # Kerberos Operator

-This operator deployes test KDC and Kadmin instances for development environment.
+This operator deployes KDC, Kadmin servers and creates principals and their keytabs as secrets.

-Use case:
+Developed using [Freya](https://github.com/novakov-alexey/freya) Scala library.

+## Operator use cases

+Why would use this Operator?

-- Application requires Kerberos authentication
+- SPNEGO authentication for web and backend applications
-- Kerberos needs to be deployed fast for development or PoC purposes
+- Quickstart for your application development having KDC running inside the K8s cluster
+- Principals and keytabs management using K8s CR objects

+## Custom Resource Definition

 Below `Kerb` CRD creates:
-- KDC and Kadmin servers running in a single POD
+- KDC and Kadmin servers running as two separate containers running in a single POD
 - Principals and their keytabs based on the principal list

 ```yaml